PoodleLabs/PoodleLabs.BootableSecurityTools/readme.md

 ### Some tips & tricks.

 - To navigate, use the arrow keys and `ENTER`, or press `0-9` to select the corresponding list entry.
 - In text/input boxes, you can use `PAGE UP` or `PAGE DOWN`, `HOME`, and `END`.
+The latter two can be modified with `CTRL`.
 - Newlines from pressing `ENTER` in text boxes are `CR LF`, as that's the native newline for UEFI. `CTRL + ENTER` and `ALT + ENTER` can be used to insert a `LF` or `CR` by itself respectively, for hashing purposes.
 - Numeric/byte inputs allow whitespace.
 This is handy for formatting.
-- The difference between numbers and bytes is that numbers don't have leading zeroes.
+- The difference between numbers and bytes is that numbers have leading zeroes trimmed off.
 - Holding `ALT` when running a program, or opening a program list, will cause the list which contained it to be automatically closed if the program completes successfully.
-- `CTRL + V` will prompt you to select a clipboard entry to paste if you're inputting data; text and bytes can be pasted into text inputs, but only bytes can be pasted into byte or numeric inputs.
+- `CTRL + V` will prompt you to select a clipboard entry to paste if you're inputting data.
+You can paste text, bytes and numbers into any input, but when pasting text into a numeric/byte input, invalid characters will be dropped.
 - `CTRL + [DIGIT]` will paste the corresponding clipboard entry, skipping the list select.
 - `ESC` on the home screen will prompt you to confirm whether you want to exit BST.
-Yes will drop you back to the boot menu, or load your operating system, depending on what your firmware decides.
+Yes will drop you back to the boot menu, or load your operating system, depending on what your firmware decides to do.
 - The power options menu lets you shutdown, reboot, and reset.
 The difference between `Reboot` and `Reset` is defined by `UEFI`. `Reboot` is 'cold', and `Reset` is 'warm'.
 - You can manage your clipboard entries in the `Clipboard Manager` in the `Utility Programs` menu.
 - Read the output you're given.

 ### VM?

 The included VM-related scripts are lazily written for my own use.
 I run Debian for development.
 You'll need QEMU w/ EFI and some other stuff set up.
 Check what the scripts do.
-I don't recommend the ARM one; I couldn't get it to work with a 'display', and outputting directly to the source terminal is janky.
+I don't recommend the ARM one; I couldn't get it to work with a 'display', and outputting directly to the source terminal is janky; you'll probably need to play with the size of your terminal window to make the UI make any sense at all.

 ### I don't know how to do the steps above.